 Adventures the kids will be excited about

-Now that you've decided which location to visit, founder of parenting network Britmums, and mother to three, Susanna Scott shares top tips from real parents on how to keep the momentum and excitement of a holiday up with children, from booking to arriving...
+In the first section of this blog, founder of parenting network Britmums, and mother to three, Susanna Scott shares top tips from real parents on how to keep the momentum and excitement of a holiday up with children, from booking to arriving.
+In the second section of this blog we share our favourite kids holiday destinations.

 Getting to know your destination can make your child's heart grow fonder and help them visualise where they are going.
 Emma Bradley from Emma and 3 says "My son loves knowing where on a map we are going.
 He likes to see what the journey will be and find out about the history of a place too.
 He just loves facts and figures so this excites him."